weiy1991/Udaicity_Behavioral_Cloning_P3/README.md

 ![alt text][image2]

 I split 15% traning dataset to be the validation dataset. meanwhile , I set the epochs to be 30 because I found the loss will be stable after several experiments.
 Then, contrast to other people, I choose SGD as the optimizer and use the default learning rate mostly because I found the optimizer was more stable from the loss visulization and I could drive the car for one lap of the track after I used the strategy.
 In a word, this stragety works good in my expriment.

+## Problem I met and the way to solve the problem

+(1)When I first trained my model, I found that the validation loss was high over the time.
+This implied that the model was overfitting.
+To combat the overfitting, I modified the model to add a dropout layer so that my model can avoid overfitting, the result was good.

+(2) However, there were a few spots where the vehicle fell off the track when I test my model.
+To improve the driving behavior in these cases, I recorded more data in these cases.
+On one hand, this would teach the model to learn how to drive through the cases.
+On another hand, more data could avoid overfitting.
+After several test, the car could go through the failed cases before.

 ## Details About Files In This Directory